fermyon/developer/content/spin/ai-sentiment-analysis-api-tutorial.md

 ## Serverless AI Inferencing With Spin Applications

 Now, let's dive deep into a comprehensive tutorial and unlock your potential to use Fermyon Serverless AI.
+**Note:** The full source code with other examples can be found in our [Github repo](https://github.com/fermyon/ai-examples/tree/main)

 ### Creating a New Spin Application